 Keep an eye on the sudden change in facial expressions and body movements when the topic is brought up.
 Wide eyes with frowned brows, twitching or squirming in their seat, rubbing their arms and picking their nails.
 These are all signs of some deeply hidden secrets being unknowingly spoken aloud.

-People don't just get all anxious about third-party affairs, there's no reason for them to be getting all twitchy over your uncle's "extended work trip".
+People don't just get all anxious about third-party affairs, there's no reason for them to be getting all twitchy over your brother's "extended work trip".
 It doesn't affect their life at all, so ask yourself why it seems to make them so uncomfortable to discuss.

 2. They're super weird about their phone